-In the event of or in anticipation of a Change in Control (as defined in the Plan) and, with respect to awards that are subject to Section 409A ("409A Award(s)") of the Internal Revenue Code of 1986, as amended (the "Code"), only to the extent permitted by Section 409A of the Code, our Compensation Committee in its discretion may terminate outstanding awards (a) by giving the participants notice and an opportunity to exercise the awards that are then exercisable and then terminating, without any payment, all awards that have not been exercised (including those that were not exercisable) or (b) by paying the participant the value of the awards that are then vested, exercisable or payable without payment for any awards that are not then vested, exercisable or payable or that have no value.
+In the event of or in anticipation of a "Change in Control" (as defined in the Plan) and, with respect to awards that are subject to Section 409A ("409A Award(s)") of the Internal Revenue Code of 1986, as amended (the "Code"), only to the extent permitted by Section 409A of the Code, our Compensation Committee in its discretion may terminate outstanding awards (a) by giving the participants notice and an opportunity to exercise the awards that are then exercisable and then terminating, without any payment, all awards that have not been exercised (including those that were not exercisable) or (b) by paying the participant the value of the awards that are then vested, exercisable or payable or that have no value.
 Alternatively, our Compensation Committee may take such other action as it determines to be reasonable under the circumstances to permit the participant to realize the value of the award.
 Awards will not be terminated to the extent they are to be continued after the Change in Control.
-Except as otherwise provided in the agreement covering the award, if a participant who is employed by (or a director of or other service provider to) us or any of our Affiliates at the time of the Change in Control then holds (i) one or more Options, SARs or Stock-Based Awards that are in the nature of purchase rights, all such Options, SARs and Stock-Based Awards shall become fully exercisable on and after the Change in Control (subject to the expiration provisions otherwise applicable to such awards), and any shares of Common Stock purchased by the participant under such awards following such Change in Control shall be fully vested upon exercise, or (ii) one or more Full Value Awards, such Full Value Awards shall become fully vested on the date of the Change in Control; provided, however, that, if the amount of the award where the vesting is to be determined is based on the level of performance achieved, the target level performance shall be dee
+Except as otherwise provided in the agreement covering the award, if a participant who is employed by (or a director of or other service provider to) us or any of our Affiliates at the time of the Change in Control then holds (i) one or more Options, SARs or Stock-Based Awards that are in the nature of purchase rights, all such Options, SARs and Stock-Based Awards shall become fully exercisable on and after the Change in Control (subject to the expiration provisions otherwise applicable to such awards), and any shares of Common Stock purchased by the participant under such awards following such Change in Control; provided, however, that, if the amount of the award where the vesting is to be determined is based on the level of performance achieved, the target level performance shall be deemed to have been achieved.